shupershuff/Diablo2RLoader/README.md

 - Set ShortcutCustomIconPath to the location of a custom icon file if you want the desktop icon to be something else (eg the old D2LOD logo).
 - Set ConvertPlainTextPasswords to False if you want your passwords to be ~~stolen~~ in plain text.
 - Set ForceWindowedMode to True if you want to force windowed mode each time.
 This causes issues with Diablo remembering resolution settings, so I recommend leaving this as False and manually setting your game to windowed.
+- Set SettingSwitcherEnabled to True if you want your Diablo accounts to load different settings.
+This essentially changes settings.json each time you launch a game.
+See the Setting Switcher section above for more info.
+Disabled by default.

 # Notes #
 ## FAQ / Common Issues